ThemagicEE/magic-pwnagotchi-guide/Pwnagotchi guide.md

 - A Raspberry Pi Zero W (Heart/Base)
 - micro-SD card(min.
 16GB, better more and min.
 100 MB/s, better more)
 - Micro-USB cable which can transfer data(very important)
+- Pins (Pi with pre installed pins or solder them our self)
 - Display
 - portable power source: Power Bank